Gondola ride in Venice: What you need to know + tips & review

 Yes, you can share your ride with fellow passengers, even if you haven’t met them before.
 A gondola can accommodate up to 5 or 6 people, and sharing the ride will reduce costs.

 Once again, you have two options: pre-book a shared gondola or find some people on-site to share the ride.
-In my opinion, pre-booking a shared ride is the best option because you don’t have to wait for other people to appear, chat with them, and get on board.
+In my opinion, pre-booking a shared ride is the best option because you don’t have to wait for others to show up, chat with them, or get on board.

-What you need to know is that pre-booking online for a shared gondola is usually a bit more pricey.
+What you need to know is that pre-booking a shared gondola online is usually a bit pricier.
 That’s because the gondolier reserves a timeslot for the ride without knowing if the boat will fill up.
 Let me give you an example.
 Let’s assume you book a half-hour ride for 9 PM that costs 100 euros.
-Divide it into 5 seats, which should cost 20 euros per person.
-However, you should expect something close to 30 euros per person because, in the end, maybe no one else will book the ride.
-The gondolier will operate the ride even if you are alone but understandably wants to cover his expenses.
+Divide it into 5 seats, each costing 20 euros per person.
+However, you should expect to pay around 30 euros per person, as it’s unlikely anyone else will book the ride.
+The gondolier will operate the ride even if you are alone, but he understandably wants to cover his expenses.

 You can check the prices for a shared ride here.